ncabral3/CIS470-Activity-6/README.md

 Go back to your pipeline in Azure DevOps.
 Click on "Run pipeline".
-The pipeline will first install dependencies, run tests, and then deploy the app to the configured Azure App Service.
+The pipeline will install dependencies, run tests, and then deploy the app to the configured Azure App Service.

 ![drawing](./img/runPipeLine.png)